Courts commonly issue protective orders (sometimes called restraining orders) to give security to people who feel threatened.

 If you intend to fight a protective order, it’s important to recognize why you received the order.

 After all, a protective order is a legal document issued to protect the petitioner’s health and safety.

 The most common reasons for filing a protective order include:

 - Fear of death as a result of threatening behavior

 If the charges against you are untrue, or the restrictions seem unfair, you have the legal right to present your side of the case.

-Further, notice requirements are different depending on the type of protective order.
-Emergency Protective Orders, for example, can be issued ex parte (without notice to the person against whom they are being issued).
+Emergency and preliminary protective orders, for example, can be issued ex parte (without notice to the person against whom they are being issued).

-- A notification of the protective order (except for emergency protective orders, as noted above).
+- A notification of the protective order (except for emergency and preliminary protective orders, as noted above).